Jay-MM/vilicus-operis/README.md

 ## Usage

-Simply to the URL and start managing your projects efficiently!
+Simply [click here!](https://jay-mm.github.io/vilicus-operis/) to navigate to the live site and start managing your projects efficiently!

 ## ScreenCapture